 Scratching

-2. Change hair products
+2. Switch hair products

 Use organic shampoos for itchy scalp

-Khadi Neem Shampoo is excellent if your hair gets oily easily and your scalp itches.
+Neem Schampo is excellent if your hair easily becomes greasy and your scalp itches.
 Odylique Tea Tree Herb Shampoo is superb if your scalp itches and is also sensitive.
-Remember to let this shampoo work for 2-3 minutes for the best effect before rinsing it out.
+Remember to let this shampoo work for 2-3 minutes for best effect before rinsing it out.
 Choose this mild shampoo from Odylique if you absolutely must use shampoo every day.
+Schampotväl Golden Rose is suitable for greasy scalp with both dandruff and itching.

 Organic hair styling